-When we agree to have the equipment dropped at our door to become the coach of a softball team, we are agreeing not only to teach the game to a group of individuals who want to play. but We are also agreeing to take into our hands the responsibility for their technical, tactical and mental skills and something we don’t often consider, their emotional well being while on our field.
+When we agree to have the equipment dropped at our door to become the coach of a softball team, we are agreeing not only to teach the game to a group of individuals who want to play.
+As te certified coach, we are also agreeing to take into our hands the responsibility for their technical, tactical and mental skills and something we don’t often consider, their emotional well being while on our field.

 Becoming a certified coach will give you the knowledge required to teach the technical and tactical skills and some of the mental training skills that should be a part of every softball program.
 Attending a certification clinic in your area will also help you to network with other coaches for support which is something we don’t often take advantage of.